 4. Redesign: Changing potentially inadequate visual elements of your game is probably the most time intense, and most delicate part of the localization process.
 Since any ever-so-small visual insensitivities will be picked up very quickly by regional players, a lot of knowledge, designing, evaluation and re-evaluation is required to make sure public outrage is being avoided.
 Imagery like blood, skulls, sexual references, depiction of drug use and similar might be commonly enjoyed by western audiences, but be might regarded as too explicit for others, making it unlikely for your game to be published in substantial parts of the global market.
 We recommend researching media restrictions of your designated publishing region before beginning the developing process.
 Wolfenstein 2, for example, had to have significant parts of its visual elements changed to maintain cultural awareness towards Germany, avoiding politically delicate subjects and symbolism related to World War II.

-Although applying the 4R-system might sound challenging to apply to your current and future projects, company can support you and help you reach your goals, while new profitable markets are waiting for you to publish your game.
+Although applying the 4R-system might sound challenging to apply to your current and future projects, the right gaming localization company can support you and help you reach your goals, while new profitable markets are waiting for you to publish your game.